HSLUDEM/DEM_Documentation/docs/source/tutorials/tutorial_2.rst

 Configuration: electrification scenario
 ---------

-For the electrification scenario, several default parameters are modified, similar` to :ref:`Tutorial 1 <tutorial_1>`.
+For the electrification scenario, several default parameters are modified, following the same approach as in :ref:`Tutorial 1 <tutorial_1>`.
 The file ``simulation.yml`` remains identical to the baseline configuration:

 .. code-block:: yaml